The Little Black Princess: Legacy

 In 1991 Elsey Land Claim No 132 was lodged by the Northern Land Council for what had been the old Elsey cattle station.
 The Aboriginal Land Commissioner, Justice Gray referenced Gunn's work in trying to establish which groups were traditional owners of the various areas.

+A memorial has been erected over Dolly Bonson's grave at Elsey Cemetery which discusses her depiction in this novel..